 No matter how much I coached, repeated and coached some more, when this person spoke publicly — in the media or during a speech — the words spoken were littered with the words “I” and “me”.
 I did this, I did that, this happened because of me, me, me.

 This person simply wouldn’t adjust to coaching.
 It turned people off.
 It sounds more like bragging and an inferiority complex than leading.
 So it was no surprise they didn’t last long in politics.

 This happens more often than you think in leadership — especially in the corporate world.
-And, usually those ‘leaders’ don’t last.
-The funny thing is they most often don’t even realize what they’re doing — speaking from a self-centred perspective.
+And, usually, those ‘leaders’ don’t last.
+The funny thing is they most often don’t even realize what they’re doing — speaking from a self-centered perspective.

-It was clear Farage didn’t want to take any ownership over the huge challenges ahead.
+It was clear Farage didn’t want to take any ownership of the huge challenges ahead.
 Even people who didn’t know much about him formulated a negative opinion of him.

 Farage’s message makes him look like a coward…not a leader.